 Wondering who this board was built for – light, surfy splitboarders that enjoy a mix of freestyle and powder.
 Or maybe thats just me, but I honestly feel this board will quickly become one of Venture’s most popular selling / sought after models.

 Ride in rocky terrain?
 Aka the rocky mountains?
 Rest assured this board just like all of Ventures line can take a beating.
 P-Tex sidewalls and base = lots and lots of durability.
 So if you’re looking for a splitboard that will actual last more than one season the Paragon should be on your radar.

-My advise would be to buy this splitboard early, as it’s guaranteed to sell out.
+My advise would be to buy the Venture Paragon Splitboard ($899) early, as it’s guaranteed to sell out.